What Is Morning Meeting?

 3. Group Activity: Everyone participates in a brief, lively activity that fosters group cohesion and helps students practice social and academic skills (for example, reciting a poem, dancing, singing, or playing a game).

 4. Morning Message: Students read and interact with a short message written by their teacher.
-The message is crafted to help students focus on the work they’ll do in school that day.
+The teacher crafts the message to help students focus on the work they’ll do in school that day.

 • Keeping Morning Meeting Greetings Fresh and Fun – After doing many Morning Meetings, teachers often wonder how to keep the sense of comfortable routine while also varying the meetings enough to keep students (and adults) interested and engaged.